Here’s a list of my best travel gifts for cruisers, whether first time cruisers or those with dozens of cruises under their belts.

 Right.
 I know I said that I keep my small earrings in the hanging organizer.
 I use it for necklaces, bracelets and dangle earrings (or post earrings if the organizer is full).
 This foldable case is small and easy to carry with you, NOT in your checked luggage.

-This is the new water bottle from Hydro Flask…lighter weight but still carries 24 oz.
-I ALWAYS tell people never to fill up a personal water bottle at a public drinking fountain on the ship.
-It’s disgusting, especially when someone lets the drinking area of the container touch the spigot on the fountain.
+This is my go-to travel water bottle from Hydro Flask…light weight but still carries 24 oz.
+Remember never to let the lip of your personal water bottle touch the public drinking fountain spigot on the ship.

-Instead, simply use one of the ships water glasses to pour.
+A more sanitary workaround is to simply use one of the ships water glasses to pour.
 I’ll even pour from one of my water bottles that I buy in a package.
-Why not just carry that with you?
+Why not just buy a plastic water bottle?
 Of course you can.
 But…

 With your own Hydro Flask, it holds more than a $2.99 plastic water bottle, is better for the environment, looks much nicer and you can bring it home!
 Plus, I’ve used the lid handle with a carabiner clip to attach to luggage or a belt loop.